NC State Sports Broadcasts Move to New Flagship Station

 NC State officials announced on April 25, 2007, that an agreement has been reached involving its rights holder, Wolfpack Sports Marketing, and Capitol Broadcasting Company to partner with CBC station Mix 101.5 WRAL-FM.
 The agreement moves Wolfpack sports programming to the FM side of the dial and solidifies NC State’s flagship radio partnership through the 2016-2017 seasons.

-Here the audio of Mix 101.5’s Bill & Sheri announcing the big news on the radio Wed. morning.
+of Mix 101.5’s Bill & Sheri announcing the big news on the radio Wed. morning.

 Mix 101.5 WRAL FM is one of the most powerful (100,000 watt) and popular stations in the Triangle and surrounding areas.
 Radio broadcasts for the Football and Men’s Basketball season will move to Mix 101.5 starting with the NC State vs. Central Florida football match-up on Sept.
 1. “Our relationship with NC State has been a great one over the years and we are extremely excited about expanding our affiliation with the University through this radio broadcast agreement,” Jim Goodmon, President of CBC said.